eraybasar/pesdk-docs/_guides/ios/v10/introduction/getting_started.md

 ## Requirements

-PhotoEditor SDK 10 requires Xcode 11.0, Swift 5.1 and iOS 9 and above.
+The latest stable release of PhotoEditor SDK requires the latest stable release of Xcode and Swift.
+Please see the [changelog](https://github.com/imgly/pesdk-ios-build/blob/master/CHANGELOG.md) for details.
+PhotoEditor SDK requires iOS 9 and above.
 If you have to use older versions of Swift or support older versions of iOS, please have a look at previous versions.

 ## CocoaPods